jupyter/notebook/docs/source/extending/frontend_extensions.rst

 You can install your nbextension with the command:

-    jupyter nbextension install path/to/myext/
+    jupyter nbextension install path/to/my_extension/

-Where myext is the directory containing the Javascript files.
+Where my_extension is the directory containing the Javascript files.
 This will copy it to a Jupyter data directory (the exact location is platform dependent - see :ref:`jupyter_path`).

 For development, you can use the ``--symlink`` flag to symlink your extension rather than copying it, so there's no need to reinstall after changes.